Room Commands

 Select to have the windows left as they are during the offset operation

-Rectangularize windows
+Rectangularize openings

 Convert windows and/or skylights to rectangles.
 Useful for cleaning Revit-exported window families that are supposed to be rectangular.